On Tuesday September 11 2018, King’s students are invited to join the University of King’s College by signing the University Matricula.

 The ceremony, in the King’s College Library, will be conducted by Dr Peter O’Brien, the University Vice-President, and the Public Orator at Convocation.

 Foundation Year Program students will matriculate with their tutorial.
-The schedule for the matriculation ceremony can be found here.
 Please mark your new academic life by participating in this ceremony.

 In preparation for this important occasion, we reproduce below the introductory remarks that Dr Peter O’Brien has made at previous Matriculation ceremonies.
 This will be a very special event; please come!